rubiefawn/remedy/docs/rules/success-and-failure.md

 ### Advantage & Disadvantage

 Sometimes, circumstances alter the likelihood of success, such attempting to enter a noble's mansion while having a good local reputation, or trying to haggle prices with a merchant whom you just offended.
-Advantage adds a bonus d4 to a check, reflecting a positive circumstance, while disadvantage is the opposite: a penalty d4 that is subtracted from a check.
+Advantage adds a bonus die to a check, reflecting a positive circumstance, while disadvantage is the opposite: a penalty die that is subtracted from a check.

+Multiple circumstances may simultaneously impose advantage or disadvantage, so the kind of die used is determined by the number of advantages or disadvantages.
+One advantage or disadvantage uses a d4, two uses a d6, three uses a d8, four uses a d10, and five or more uses a d12.
+If circumstances cause a check to have both advantage and disadvantage, each advantage cancels out one disadvantage, and the remaining advantage or disadvantage is applied.